 ADP (Average Draft Position): The average spot in the draft where a player is being drafted.
 An ADP of 12.0 means that player is being drafted on average 12th overall.
 It is important to make sure that you are looking for the ADP that applies to your league's scoring (e.g., PPR, non-PPR), because a player's ADP will fluctuate based on those rules.

-Auction draft: A draft in which each owner uses as predetermined budget to build a team by bidding on players, with the highest bid securing each player during the auction.
+Auction draft: A draft in which each manager uses as predetermined budget to build a team by bidding on players, with the highest bid securing each player during the auction.

 Bench players: Players on your team who are not in your starting lineup for a given week.
 Their production will not count toward your total score.